Radoslaw-Wolnik/Radoslaw-Wolnik/README.md

 - 👋 Hi, I’m @Radoslaw-Wolnik
-- 👀 I’m interested in AI, wetware, data processing
+- 👀 I’m interested in <b>AI, wetware, data processing</b>
 - 🌱 I’m currently learning Python - ML
 - 💞️ I’m looking to collaborate on database project
-- 📫 How to reach me ---
+- 📫 radoslaw.m.wolnik@gmail.com
+- 💼 linkedin.com/in/radoslaw-wolnik-8b87a523b

 <!---
 Radoslaw-Wolnik/Radoslaw-Wolnik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.